 Unfortunately, transfers as such are not supported by our Faculty.
 You have to go through the whole admission process and be officially accepted into our Faculty if you want to study with us.
 You can officially request that some of the relevant courses which you’ve already completed at your previous university are recognized – this means that you would be awarded (elective) credits for already completing some relevant courses.
 The decision of course recognition lies with the respective department to which you are applying.

 What are the differences between recognition of the diploma at the faculty and nostrification?
 Which one do I need?

 We suggest submitting a request for recognition by the faculty, because it is a faster process and we can help you with the application.
-Regarding the nostrification (BA), the whole process lies with the relevant authorities (a university, regional authorities (“krajský úřad”), the Metropolitan Authority of the Capital City of Prague (“Magistrát hlavního města Prahy”), the Ministry of Education, Youth and Sports) rather than the Faculty itself.
+Regarding the nostrification, the whole process lies with the relevant authorities (a university, regional authorities (“krajský úřad”), the Metropolitan Authority of the Capital City of Prague (“Magistrát hlavního města Prahy”), the Ministry of Education, Youth and Sports) rather than the Faculty itself.

 What is superlegalization and apostille?
 When are these procedures necessary?

 Apostille is an international certification valid for members of the Hague Conference on Private International Law.
 It is a stamp issued by the state which is party to the Hague convention.